Spack Package Signing

 3. The Intermediate CI Key, affiliated institutions’ public key and the Reputational Public Key are imported into a keyring by the spack gpg sub-command.
 This is initiated by the job’s build script which is created by the generate job at the beginning of the pipeline.

-4. Assuming the package has dependencies those specs are verified using the keyring.
+4. Assuming the package has dependencies those spec manifests are verified using the keyring.

-5. The package is built and the spec.json is generated
+5. The package is built and the spec manifest is generated

-6. The spec.json is signed by the keyring and uploaded to the mirror’s build cache.
+6. The spec manifest is signed by the keyring and uploaded to the mirror’s build cache.

 Reputational Key